 After all, we all would rather get lost in our heads and ruminate (about work, about how our partner is wrong, or about the weekend) than to feel clenching in the chest or nausea.
 Anxiety counseling can help you understand this “mechanism” of affect and how to manage it better.

 Little to say, using our defenses is not a long-term solution to our anxiety.

-Did you know that under your defenses and anxiety, such as shame or guilt, there are hidden seven core emotions—FEAR, SADNESS, ANGER, EXCITEMENT, SEXUAL EXCITEMENT, JOY, AND DISGUST?
+Did you know that under your defenses, anxiety, shame or guilt, there are hidden seven core emotions—FEAR, SADNESS, ANGER, EXCITEMENT, SEXUAL EXCITEMENT, JOY, AND DISGUST?
 Did you know that anxiety is only an INHIBITORY EMOTION (along with shame and guilt)?

 Why is that important and what does this mean?

 Basic understanding of emotions (what are they, how do they show up, how do they get blocked, how do they get “metabolized” in our system) is key in helping you with your emotions and your anxiety.
 We cannot “fix” or change something unless we understand what is there to fix—if anything!

 Now, more often than we think, our past experiences have taught us that certain CORE EMOTIONS are not acceptable.
 For example, if you were labeled “too sensitive” when you were sad, you might have learned that your core emotion of sadness is not allowed and that there is something wrong with you for feeling sad.
 As an adult, if sadness gets evoked in you by seeing someone else being sad, for example, the INHIBITORY EMOTION of anxiety will UNCONSCIOUSLY get triggered in you to “protect” you from feeling sad.
 Fascinating!
 Anxiety counselor can help you make sense out of how your inhibitory emotion of anxiety is only protecting you from feeling your core emotions.